nextgis/docs_ngmobile/source/main.rst

 **Map screen** (item 6 in :numref:`ngmobile_main_activity_pic`) is a set of raster and vector layers.
 Hierarchy and visibility of layers can be configured in the layers tree panel (see :ref:`ngmobile_layer_tree`).

-Holding down finger on vector layer geometry switches map screen into Selection mode (see :numref:`ngmobile_selectmode_pic`).
+Long-press on vector layer geometry switches map screen into Selection mode (see :numref:`ngmobile_selectmode_pic`).

 .. figure:: _static/ngmobile_selectmode.png
    :name: ngmobile_selectmode_pic